 We are contacting family members and friends, warning them that Beneful is not on the FDA recall list.
 We have contacted the store where I purchased the food.
 We have contacted a lab for testing of the food, but they informed us that they could "only test for salmonella."
 We have contacted the FDA and are awaiting a return call

-In response to such rumors, Nestle/Purinaa sent us the following statement:
+In response to rumors in 2013, Nestle/Purina sent us the following statement:

 Beneful is a high quality, nutritious product that millions of dogs enjoy every day.
 We are aware of some recent unsupported and misleading allegations circulating on-line and in social media, which can cause undue concern and confusion among consumers.
 There are no known product issues with Beneful dog food.
 Our products are formulated by professional pet nutritionists and veterinarians and are produced under quality standards that are among the strictest in the United States.
 Each of our U.S. facilities where Beneful is made have on-site quality assurance laboratories and staff.
 We have a comprehensive food safety program, and we test and monitor to help ensure product quality and safety.

 For more than 80 years, Purina has stood for trust with pets and the people who love them.
 We’re pet owners, too, and the quality and safety of our products are our top priorities.
 Consumers can continue to feed Beneful to their pets with total confidence.
 We always appreciate hearing from our consumers, and we encourage anyone with a question or comment about Beneful to call us at 1-888-236-3385.

 A class action lawsuit against Nestle/Purina's Beneful brand was initiated on 5 February 2015.
 A Twitter account associated with the Beneful brand replied to a number of worried pet owners and denied the existence of any pet health issues related to the product:

 We believe the lawsuit is without merit and we intend to vigorously defend ourselves.
 There are no product quality issues.